GMN Overview

 Interaction Matrix

-The first step is create an interaction matrix (iMatrix) quantifying the interaction potential between nodes in the network.
-Given a data set with N feature vectors of length M where M corresponds to the number of time series observations, the iMatrix is an NxN matrix with each entry quantified by application of an interaction function F() between all combination of feature vectors.
-Each feature vector time series corresponds to a Node
+Given a data set with N feature vectors of length M where M corresponds to the number of time series observations, the interaction matrix (iMatrix) is an NxN matrix with each entry quantified by application of an interaction function F() between all combination of feature vectors.
+A low-dimensional state-space manifold corresponding to each feature vector establishes a Node

 in the GMN Network